SpaceNetLab/SKYFALL/README.md

 If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-100-backup`](https://drive.google.com/file/d/1py1jELENHA4I_RcOwxnMk4lYSNEdhu92/view?usp=sharing).

 ## Results
-Running the above seven steps allows you to get the reproduced results in `starlink_shell_one/results`.
+Running the above seven steps allows you to get the reproduced results and figures in `starlink_shell_one/results`.

 ### Better Performance of SKYFALL’ Distributed Botnet
 SKYFALL is able to exploit the time-varying bottleneck and achieve good flooding attack performances.
 We compare it with a baseline, where both are given the same number of bot terminals.
 We then compare the throughput (ratio) of affected background traffic and number of affected GSLs over time.
 The results are shown in Figure 9.
 Under `starlink_shell_one/results/`, `fig-9a`, `fig-9b`, and `fig-9c` contain the corresponding throughput (ratio) data for each timeslot. `fig-10a` contains the number of attacked GSLs for each timeslot, while `fig-10b` documents the maximum, minimum, and average numbers.